timothyyang21/Tim_AI_class/AI Assignment 1/report.md

 ## Path-Checking Depth First Search

 Unlike bfs, the dfs always expands the deepest node in the current forntier of the search tree before expanding to other branches.
 Previously we discuss briefly about memoizing dfs, another style of depth-first search keeps track only of states on the path currently being explored, and makes sure that they are not visited again.
 This ensures that at least the current path does not have any loops.
 For path-checking dfs, the node that the dfs explored to is always first checked against a running path that's stored by the solution.
 To do so, we must pass the solution through the parameter of each recursive call of dfs.
+Also note, since our dfs is being used in our ids as well, we have an initial if statement that checks if it's a normal path checking dfs call.
+If it is, a searchNode will be initialized and the solution is also initialized as well.

 <p align="center">
   <img src="https://github.com/timothyyang21/Tim_AI_class/blob/master/AI%20Assignment%201/dfs.png" height="60%" width="60%">
 </p>

-The recursive helper function of the dfs is below:
+The recursive helper function of the dfs is below.
+Notice, my implementation follows the textbook by utilizing **cutoff** and **failure**.
+These are initialized as strings that shows their respective message.

 <p align="center">
   <img src="https://github.com/timothyyang21/Tim_AI_class/blob/master/AI%20Assignment%201/recursive%20dfs.png" height="60%" width="60%">
 </p>

+The first base case is where the node is the goal.
+If it is, the solution path is updated by calling the backchaining and return a nice path from end goal to start node following the linked nodes.
+The second base case happens when the depth limit becomes 0.
+This is for the ids and will return a result of cutoff for ids, which will indicate to the solution that a cutoff situation occurs.
+The third base case is when nothing worked, not even cutoff or solution, a failure string will be returned which indicate there's no solution.
+The recurssive case is the main part.
+After checking if cutoff didn't happen, states will be generated and be checked against the solution path.
+Note this solution path is not the final path.
+The final path only happens after being backchained.
+If the state is new to the path, a new node is added and that node will be recursed.
+The tentative solution path will store the node as seen.
+The recursive function will then recurse give back either cutoff or the goal for result.
+If result is cutoff, we set the boolean cutoff_occured = True.
+If result isn't failure, then return the result which is solution.
+When it bubbles up, it will provide the solution.

 The discussion question asks:
 > Does path-checking depth-first search save significant memory with respect to breadth-first search?
 Draw an example of a graph where path-checking dfs takes much more run-time than breadth-first search; include in your report and discuss.